luxleaks/luxleaks.github.io/source/localizable/asso.en.html.md

  - to denounce the implementation of tax avoidance schemes and the existence of tax havens,
  - to promote tax justice and tax harmonization among European Member States.

-## How to Join?

-An on-line application form will be available soon on this page.
-In the meantime, feel free to download the [membership application form](/docs/asso/application-form.pdf) and send it (joining the membership fees in cash or cheque payble to "Comité de soutien à Antoine Deltour") to:

-Comité de soutien à Antoine Deltour
-BP 1006
-88050 EPINAL Cedex 9
-France

 ## Administration

 The support committee was formally established during a constitutive meeting held in Épinal, France, on the 28th of Februrary 2015.